 The 2013 session of the Massachusetts Legislature officially convened in January, but the process of passing legislation into law is a lengthy process.
 MFI will be following numerous bills on Beacon Hill closely, as well as actively advocating for the passage of a few key proposed laws.
 Below you will find information on the top bills a link to the Legislative Briefs we have been delivering to your State Representatives and Senators.

 We will be updating this page throughout the legislative session, and we encourage you to become familiar with bills and stay up-to-date on their progress.
-We will update this page as action is taken on the bills, and provide information on how to contact your legislators on a particular bill.
-Also, at the bottom of this page, we will provide you with an opportunity to submit testimony on a bill that you feel strongly about.
+We will update this page as action is taken on the bills, and we provide information on how to contact your legislators on a particular bill at our ACTION CENTER.

 Bills to Support